-I always find the giant clam as pretty animal because of its beautiful color patterns on its mantles.
-I was inspired to write about the clam after watching a sad short movie of a dying clam sucking salt on kitchen table to stay alive.
+I always find the giant clam as a pretty animal because of its beautiful color patterns on its mantles.
+I was inspired to write about the clam after watching a sad short movie of a dying clam sucking salt on the kitchen table to stay alive.
 Little I knew about the clam when I watched that movie.
-After reading some articles about the clams, I find five interesting facts about this animal that may surprises you.
+After reading some articles about the clams, I find five interesting facts about this animal that may surprise you.
 This time, I am focusing only on the giant clam (genus Tridacna)- the largest mollusks on earth.

 1. Clam does not eat human or chew any part of human’s body

 The giant clam is often being called as a man-eating clam and considered dangerous animal.
 There is a myth of the giant clam as man-eater animal in South Pacific area.
 The fact is the giant clam does not eat human who was swimming near to it or accidentally steps on it.
 I am sorry to disappoint you, the giant clam feeding sounds boring but certainly good news for human: its feeding mainly by filtering the nutrients from the water.

 The giant clam closes its shells in action of defending itself.
 Based on our experience of seeing the giant clams closed their shells, they were unable to close their shells completely.

 Yes, the giant clam can live that long and even longer!
 The clam usually stays in one place for the rest of its life.
 It is a bottom-dwelling animal, it stays on the ground and growing bigger.
 The size of the giant clam could reach 1.3 meters and weight to 250 kilograms.

 3. It is a hermaphrodite